Chart Color Schemes

 Household Composition

-Rosanna has a typical household mix, with a higher-than-average median household size
+Rosanna has a typical household mix, with a fairly typical median household size

-Family households constitute 72.5% of all households, including 37.5% couples with children, 25.3% couples without children, and 8.9% single parent families.
-Non-family households account for the remaining 27.5%, with lone person households at 24.4% and group households comprising 2.9%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.
+Family households constitute 72.5 percent of all households, including 37.5 percent couples with children, 25.3 percent couples without children, and 8.9 percent single parent families.
+Non-family households comprise the remaining 27.5 percent, with lone person households at 24.4 percent and group households making up 2.9 percent of the total.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households